Fate of the Hebel-Slichter peak in superconductors with strong antiferromagnetic fluctuations: Conclusions

 \section{Conclusions}

-Vertex corrections, described by the random phase approximation, suppress the Hebel-Slichter peak in a fully gapped superconductor, and the similar peak found for gaps with accidental nodes, only for significant antiferromagnetic fluctuations.
-Even when the peak is suppressed by vertex corrections, near $U/U_c \approx 1$, the low temperature behavior of the nuclear magnetic relaxation rate remains qualitatively unchanged by the interactions.
-This is because the peaks in both the real and imaginary parts of the susceptibility near $\bm{q}=0$ decrease in magnitude as the temperature is lowered.
-And so, just as the Hebel-Slichter peak is only evident near $T=T_c$, the influence of the vertex corrections is less significant at low temperatures.
+We have found that, for all model bandstructures we consider, sufficiently strong antiferromagnetic spin fluctuations suppress the Hebel-Slichter peak in a fully gapped superconductor, and the similar peak found for gaps with accidental nodes.
+Even when the peak is suppressed by the spin fluctuations, near $U/U_c \approx 1$, the low temperature behavior of the nuclear magnetic relaxation rate remains qualitatively unchanged by the interactions.
+This is because the magnitude of both the real and imaginary parts of the susceptibility near $\bm{q}=0$ decreases as the temperature is lowered.
+And so, just as the Hebel-Slichter peak is only evident near $T=T_c$, the influence of the spin fluctuations is less significant at low temperatures.

 In the organic superconductors, the application of pressure can be used to decrease the effective interaction strength, which will increase the magnitude of any peak in $1/T_1T$.
 Therefore, we propose an additional experimental probe of the superconducting gap in these materials, by measuring the temperature and pressure (and therefore $U/U_c$) dependence of $1/T_1T$ to give further insight into the gap symmetry.
 In particular, for a nodeless gap, or one with accidental nodes, a Hebel-Slichter peak should appear as pressure is increased.
 For a gap with symmetry required nodes, no such peak will emerge under pressure.